ssuryanarayanan/Qi-Docs/docs/QiStreamBehaviors.md

 3. Cannot start with two underscores ("__")
 4. Maximum of 260 characters

 Stream behavior objects are always referenced by the *Id* property.
-A Stream can be changed to use a different stream behavior or the stream behavior itself can be changed.
+A stream can be changed to use a different stream behavior or the stream behavior itself can be changed after it is created/configured.

 __Methods effected by *QiStreamBehavior*__